galaxyproject/ansible-cloudman-image/README.md

     reference genomes indices will be stored.
 Also Galaxy Data Managers will be installed here (via the Tool Shed, as designed by Galaxy).
  - `cm_docker_images`: a list of Docker image names to pre-load on the image
- - `cm_aws_instance_id`: AWS instance ID if targeting an AWS instance and want to have Elastic Network Adapter (ENA) enabled.
-You probably want to pass this parameter as a command line argument with `--extra-vars cm_aws_instance_id=i-00dbc338a319e72cb`

 ### Control flow variables ###
 The following variables can be set to either `yes` or `no` to indicate if the